Aug 9, 2021

 In late June 2020, the district court upheld the Transparency Final Rule.
 The American Hospital Association, the lead plaintiff, quickly appealed to the decision to the D.C.
 Circuit.
 However, on Dec.
 29, 2020, the D.C.
 Court of Appeals upheld the district court’s ruling and rejected the American Hospital Association (AHA) and other hospital groups’ challenge of the hospital price transparency rule.

 Update: On Dec.
 29, 2020, a Federal Appeals Court ruled against the AHA’s legal challenge to the Centers for Medicare and Medicaid Services (CMS) final rule requiring hospitals to disclose their private negotiated charges with health insurers.
 The rule went into effect Jan.
 1, 2021.

 Other Health Law Issues

 Conscience rule.
-The rule, issued in May by the HHS Office of Civil Rights, expands the ability of medical professionals to refuse to provide care based on religious or moral objections.
+On May 2, 2019, the U.S. Department of Health and Human Services (HHS) and Office of Civil Rights (OCR) released a final rule that expanded the ability of medical professionals to refuse to provide care based on religious or moral objections.

 The state of California and two additional states and cities sued the Trump Administration on May 21, 2019, stating that the conscience rule would encourage discrimination against women and the LGBT community.